Huggate: History

 'Huggate' is derived possibly from road to or near the mounds from the Old Norse haugr and gata.

 In 1823 Huggate was a civil parish in the Wapentake of Harthill.
 The parish church was under the patronage of the King; a Methodist chapel also existed.
 A well, 116 yd deep, supplied the village with water.
 At the end of July each year were held races.
 Population at the time was 413, with occupations including fourteen farmers, one of whom was also a butcher, a carpenter, two shopkeepers, a tailor, and a shoemaker.
 The landlord of The Chaise Inn public house was also a blacksmith and gunsmith.
 The ecclesiastical parish rector and curate, and the vicar of the village of Warter resided in Huggate.
 A carrier operated between the village and Pocklington once a week.

 Huggate Wold airstrip

 To the north-west of the village, south of the A166 road is Huggate Wold.
 In the early 1940s, the site was surveyed for a bomber base, and building nearly went ahead, but a better location was found further west, which became RAF Full Sutton.
 However, in October 1943, the Royal Air Force created an airstrip from steel mesh at Huggate Wold to test the airstrip in preparation for the forthcoming invasion of Europe, which would require 'pop-up' airfields.
-Two RAF squadrons, 168 sqn and 170 sqn, both equipped with North American Mustang aircraft under the control of No. 123 Airfield Headquarters, spent a week at the temporary airfield continually landing and taking-off so that the steel mesh airstrip could be assessed.
+Two RAF squadrons, 168 sqn and 170 sqn, both equipped with North American Mustang aircraft under the control of No. 123 Airfield Headquarters RAF, spent a week at the temporary airfield continually landing and taking-off so that the steel mesh airstrip could be assessed.
 It also gave the pilots and ground crew the experience of using the steel mesh airstrip in a field with no facilities.